Family Engagement Policy and School-Home Compact

 - Provide ongoing access to resources in the school such as food, weekend food bags, food for students over school breaks, formula, clothing, and shoes.
 Technology is available for parents to use in the Family Resource Center.
 A lending library of resources and games for families are available for parent check-out from the Family Resource Center.

-- Provide opportunities to donate and access supplies donated by others, such as Assistance League of Northern Virginia, Rotary Club, Springfield Women’s Club, Springfield United Methodist Church, and Messiah Methodist Church.
+- Provide opportunities to donate and access supplies donated by others, such as Assistance League of Northern Virginia, Rotary Club, Springfield Women’s Club, Christ Church, Springfield United Methodist Church, Summit Church, and Messiah Methodist Church.

 - Leverage partnerships with local businesses and organizations to enhance school programs and events, such as Kaiser Permanente and Long & Foster.